Bellaedris/SproutEngine/README.md

 The build process uses cmake and is an adaptation of [LearnOpenGL](https://github.com/JoeyDeVries/LearnOpenGL) work.
 ## Windows build

-As all the required libs and headers are already in the project, just run cmake and open the generated solution (Cmake gui for windows was used in my case).
+As all the required libs and headers are already in the project, just run cmake and open the generated solution (tested with Cmake windows app/CLion).
 Cmake may require admin privileges.

 ## Linux build
 First make sure you have CMake, Git, and GCC by typing as root (sudo) `apt-get install g++ cmake git` and then get the required packages: Using root (sudo) and type `apt-get install libsoil-dev libglm-dev libassimp-dev libglew-dev libglfw3-dev libxinerama-dev libxcursor-dev  libxi-dev libfreetype-dev libgl1-mesa-dev xorg-dev` .